Blendify/blender-manual/blender_docs/manual/render/cycles/camera.rst

 and will also take the sensor dimensions into account.

-The *Fisheye Equidistant* lens does not correspond to any real lens model; it will give a circular fisheye that doesn't take any sensor information into account but rather uses the whole sensor.
+The *Fisheye Equidistant* lens does not correspond to any real lens model; it will give a circular fish-eye that doesn't take any sensor information into account but rather uses the whole sensor.
 This is a good lens for full dome projection.

 Lens